 - 1-1/4 cups + 2 Tablespoons pecan pieces

-- 1 cup + 2 Tablespoons chocolate chips: Use Lily's for Keto/Low Carb, use Fair Trade Paleo or standard chips according to dietary choices (see Recipe Notes for links and tips on the best chocolate chips)
+- 1 cup + 2 Tablespoons low carb chocolate chips (Use Lily's for Keto/Low Carb, use Fair Trade Paleo or standard chips according to dietary choices; see Recipe Notes for links and tips on the best chocolate chips)

 Preheat oven to 350 degrees Fahrenheit.